usefulalgorithm/usefulalgorithm/README.md

 - _Clarence Park_, by Clark
 - _Matmos_, by Matmos
 - _The Night Green Side of It_, by R.A.P.
 Ferreira, Kenny Segal
-- _Forgetting Is Violent_, by Patrick Shiroishi
-- _Stardust_, by Danny Brown

 </details>